 Toaster timeline

-1915 – The Copeman Electric Stove Company invent the “automatic bread turner” toaster
+1915 – The Copeman Electric Stove Company introduces a toaster with an early automatic bread-turning feature.

 Toaster prehistory